When Getting Married: Whose Church Should You Attend?

 I know, I know.
 This all sounds so primitive and old-fashioned, right?
 I mean, just because he's a guy, the girl should follow him to his church?
 And I know, a lot of girls probably think, "But his church just isn't as good as mine."
 Maybe it's not.
 This decision doesn't necessarily mean you're choosing the "better church" - but I think this decision means you'll be choosing a better marriage.

 Why Attend His Church?

 I know this isn't easy for some people to hear.
 The thought of leaving your church for your husband's church is probably really painful.
 So why do I say this?

 Well first of all, nothing will likely shape your spiritual lives more than the church you attend (Eph 2:18-22).
 That's because it's in the church that you will receive preaching, ordinances, and fellowship.
-And if you believe that your husband is supposed to be the spiritual leader of your marriage, then I can't help but think God wants you to trust him on this spiritual decision.
+And if you believe that your husband is supposed to be the spiritual leader of your marriage, then I can't help but think God wants you to trust him on this major spiritual decision.

 But in my opinion, if a couple disagrees on which church to go to and ultimately decide to go to the wife's church, I wonder how he's spiritually leading her.
 I mean, who's following who?
 Guys will rationalize this by saying, "I'm sacrificially loving my wife as Christ loved the church."
 But in my eyes, the poor dude is getting spiritually neutered here.
 That's because it seems like she's shaping his spiritual life a little more than he's shaping hers.
 Yes, he may be loving her.
 But man, he's not really leading her.